 But even though they’re super simple, there are a few pro-tips you need to follow to make your Snickers Stuffed Dates come together juuuuuust right.

-- Use pitted dates.
+- Buy pitted dates.
 They’ve already been sliced in half when the pit was removed, which makes your job of stuffing them with almond butter 1000 times easier.

-- Be sure to chill the dates before you drizzle them with the chocolate.
+- Chill the dates before you drizzle them with the chocolate.
 Put them in the fridge for a little while.
 The chocolate drizzle will harden rather quickly when it comes in contact with the cold dates, so it really gives them a nice drizzle effect.

 - Speaking of how quickly it’ll harden up, it makes sense to drizzle the dates with chocolate one at a time, then sprinkle the flakey sea salt on top individually.
 Don’t do it assembly-line style.
 If you wait too long to sprinkle the salt, the chocolate will already be hardened and the salt won’t stay put as well.

-- Try eating the Snickers Stuffed Dates right out of the freezer — so yum!
+Oh, and try eating the dates right out of the freezer — so yum!
 I used to freeze my snickers bars too!
 If that sounds like a workout for your jaw, though, just serve them slightly chilled.

 Are you making this recipe healthy dessert?
 I’d love to see!